Skip to content

 What is Betaine, Trimethylglycine (TMG)?

-Betaine, also called trimethylglycine (TMG), is a naturally occurring molecule that can be found, for example, in spinach, beetroot or quinoa.
-Your own body is also capable of producing TMG.
+Betaine, also called trimethylglycine (TMG), is a naturally occurring molecule that can be found in spinach, beetroot, and quinoa, for example.
+Your own body is also able to produce TMG.

 What is Betaine / Trimethylglycine (TMG)?

 Betaine is a derivative of the amino acid glycine with vitamin-like effects and properties.
-However, betaine owes its name to the beetroot, which also contains a portion of the substance.
+Betaine owes its name to the beetroot, which also contains a portion of the substance.
 Another name for betaine is trimethylglycine (TMG).

 This also tells us that betaine contains three (tri-)methyl groups.
 A methyl group is the simplest organic arrangement of one carbon and three hydrogen atoms in chemistry.
-However, this compound is not an independent substance, but rather only forms part of a larger molecule, in our case of Betaine.
+However, this compound is not an independent substance, but merely forms part of a larger molecule, in our case of betaine.

-The most important molecular mechanisms are its function as a methyl group donor and osmolyte.
-But what does that actually mean??
+The most important molecular mechanisms are its function as methyl group donor and osmolyte.
+But what does that actually mean?

 Betaine (TMG) is available from MoleQlar in capsule and powder form.